 - Make it a team sport, not a solo project: Involve sales, product, and marketing to build your message from the ground up.
 Then, continuously test it with real customers to ensure it stays relevant, effective, and aligned across your entire company.

-What Is a Value Proposition?
+What Exactly Is a Value Proposition?

 If you had to explain why a customer should choose your tech company over any other in a single, clear sentence, what would you say?
 That core message is your value proposition.
 It’s not just a catchy tagline or a product description; it's the fundamental promise you make to your customers.
 It sits at the heart of your go-to-market strategy, shaping how you talk about your product, who you sell to, and why your team shows up to work every day.
 Getting it right is the first step toward building a message that truly connects with your ideal buyers.